 Highlight areas of the body that have abnormally high, potentially cancerous metabolic activity

-CT scans are most doctors’ first choice, while the “gold standard” for mesothelioma imaging is a combination CT-PET.
-However, many mesothelioma tumors are seen incidentally, when doctors use other types of scans to identify an unknown condition.
+CT scans are most doctors’ first choice.
+The “gold standard” for mesothelioma imaging is a combination CT-PET.
+However, many mesothelioma tumors are seen incidentally.
+This happens when doctors use other types of scans to identify an unknown condition.

-With results from these scans doctors can get a detailed look inside the body and get a better idea of whether suspicious growths are cancerous or noncancerous.
+With results from these scans doctors can get a detailed look inside the body.
+It gives them a better idea of whether suspicious growths are cancerous or noncancerous.